leandromoreira/cdn-up-and-running/README.md

 ## How does a CDN work?

-CDNs are able to make the services faster by placing the content (a media file, page, javascript, a json response, etc) closer to the users.
+CDNs are able to make the services faster by placing the content (a media file, page, a game, javascript, a json response, etc) closer to the users.

-When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely already cached, and closer to the client.
+When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely already cached and closer to the client.
 Don't worry about the loose use of the word best in here.
-I hope that throughout the reading, the understanding of what is the best node will be better defined.
+I hope that throughout the reading, the understanding of what is the best node will be elucidated.

 ## The CDN stack

-The CDN will rely on:
+The CDN we'll build relies on:
 * Linux/GNU/Kernel - a kernel / operating system with outstanding networking capabilities as well as IO excellence.
 * Nginx - an excellent web server that can be used as a reverse proxy providing caching ability.
 * Lua - a simple powerful language to add features into nginx.